Increase performance by turning on zswap

 (if you type the command: note the dash between update and grub)

 e.
-The module for the z3fold feature isn't included in the initramfs at boot time, so it won't be loaded automatically.
-As z3fold (threefold compression) is simply better than the default zbud (twofold compression), change that like this:
+The zsmalloc module isn't included in the initramfs at boot time, so it can't be loaded automatically.
+Change that like this:

 Press Enter.